 - And even if you start by talking to just one person with a disability in your UX work, that’s much better than none at all.

-The next post in the series will look at what Think like a UX Researchersays about moderating usability studies and how you can avoid making some common mistakes when running studies with people with disabilities.
+The next post in this series looks at what Think like a UX Researcher says about moderating usability studies and how you can avoid making some common mistakes when running studies with people with disabilities.